-If you are a disabled, you will be eligible to apply for the grant.
-The second type of person can be your family member.
+If you are disabled, you will be eligible to apply for the grants.
+The second type of person can be a family member.
 The third type of person is the one who is living on rent in your home.

-The only condition for a grant of £5000 is that you should intend to live in that house for a minimum period of five years.
-If you didn’t fulfil this five year requirement, you will have to pay back.
+The only condition for a grant of £5,000 is that you should intend to live in that house for a minimum period of five years.
+If you didn’t fulfil this five-year requirement, you would have to pay it back.

-If you were provided grant money up to £10000, and you left your home before 10 years, you will also have to pay.
+The council can provide you with grant money up to £10,000 and left your home before ten years; you will also have to pay.

-The council will also have to agree that required hangings can be easily made in your house to make it suit your needs.
+Your Council will also have to agree that they can easily make required hangings in your house to suit your needs.

-The biggest test that you have to pass for qualifying for a DFG is the ‘need’ factor.
-You need the grant because you are disabled and need your home to support you.
+The biggest test you have to pass for qualifying for a DFG is the ‘need’ factor.
+It would help if you had the grants because you are disabled and need your home to support you.

-When making alterations in your home, it is also very important to get planning permission before getting any work done.
+When making structural alterations in your home, getting planning permission before getting any work done is also essential.

-For getting grants for a stairlift, the first thing to do is to contact your local council office.
-The local council then will refer you to either the environment health department or housing department.
+To get grants for a stairlift, the first thing to do is contact your local council office.
+The local council then will refer you to either the environmental health department or the housing department.

 The department you are referred to will then provide you with an application form.
-If you fail to complete the form, your request won’t be considered.
+If you fail to complete the form, they won’t consider your request.

 Again, please ensure you do this before starting any work.

-Just in case you are facing difficulty in filling out the form, you can freely take the Home Improvement Agency’s help to do it for you.
+Just in case you face difficulty filling out the form, you can freely take the Home Improvement Agency’s help to do it for you.

-In the form, you will also be asked to provide your finance details.
+In the form, you will also be asked to provide your financial details.
 For example, what’s your monthly income, and how much money you have saved.

 This information is asked so they can assess whether you are really in need of a grant or not.
-If your financial condition is very poor, then the Council will be able to provide you with the full amount.
+If your financial condition is deplorable, then the Council will provide you with the total amount.

-If you are somewhat financially stable, then a lower amount will be approved.
-This will mean that a bigger portion of the stairlift cost will come from you and the remaining cost that is beyond your reach will be paid by the Council.
+If you are somewhat financially stable, then they will approve a lower amount.
+This will mean that a more significant portion of the stairlift cost will come from you, and the Council will pay the remaining cost beyond your reach.

-If you have a savings of more than £6000, then the chances of grant approval will be quite dim.
-If you are applying for a family member who is below 19 years of age, then such saving doesn’t matter.
-You should get the grant approved.
+If you have a savings of more than £6,000, then the chances of grant approval will be pretty dim.
+If you apply for a family member below 19 years of age, such saving doesn’t matter.
+You should get the grants approved.

 You will also be required to state the type of home renovation needed to facilitate the disabled person.
-You will also be required to estimate the amount that will be required to materialise those changes in your house.
+You will also be required to estimate the amount necessary to materialise those changes in your house.

 Collect Quotations From Two Contractors

-To support your case about cost estimation and changes, you will usually be required to submit quotations by two different contractors as well.
+To support your case about cost estimation and changes, you will usually be required to submit quotations by two different contractors.

 Similarly, you will be required to submit a quote by a reputable stairlift supplier.
-Making an arrangement for this document is quite easy because all reputable suppliers offer free home surveys and estimate.
+Arranging this document is relatively easy because all reputable suppliers offer free home surveys and estimate.

-Simply contact a supplier and they will send their representative to your house.
+Contact a stairlift company, and they will send their representative to your house.

 If you are having trouble finding a reputable stairlift supplier, you can get the assistance of your local council as they have all the information about good stairlift vendors.

 To be safe, you should contact an Occupational Therapist to get their advice about the changes you should make in your house.
-If you haven’t got in contact with an OT before applying for a DFG, you will automatically be sent to the social care department so that you can be assessed by an occupational therapist.
+If you haven’t reached an OT before applying for a DFG, you will automatically be sent to the social care department so that an occupational therapist can assess you.

-Their opinion is really important when it comes to deciding whether you really need a stairlift or just some modification to the stairs.
+Their opinion is critical when deciding whether you need a stairlift or just some modification to the stairs.